n8mcdunna/DS-Unit-3-Sprint-1-Software-Engineering/module1-python-modules-packages-and-environments/README.md

 * Develop a randomization function that randomizes all of a dataframes cells then returns that randomized dataframe.
 * Split addresses into three columns (df['city], df['state'], and df['zip']) - you can use regexes to detect the format and pull out important pieces.
 * Return a new column with the full name from a State abbreviation column -> An input of FL would return Florida.
+* Single function to take a list and dataframe then turn the list into a series and add it to the inputted dataframe as a new column.
 * A 1.5*Interquartile range outlier detection/removal function that gets rid of outlying rows and returns that outlier cleaned dataframe.
 * Function to split dates of format "MM/DD/YYYY" into multiple columns (df['month'], df['day'], df['year']) and then return the same dataframe with those additional columns.